Alpocalypse: "Perform This Way" controversy

 Yankovic sought to gain Lady Gaga's permission for his parody in early 2011, as he has done with all his parody songs in the past.
 He was told by Gaga's manager that Gaga wanted to read the lyrics before giving approval, then that she wanted to hear a recorded version.
 After this was done the manager said Gaga denied permission in April 2011, which was a major setback for Yankovic, as he would have to pull the song from the album's release and prepare and record another song in its place, which would delay the album's release further.
 Yankovic, after spending all this extra effort (he had to work on this while performing an Australian tour, as well as put a family vacation on hold to meet the demands of Gaga's manager) did not want the song to go to waste, and instead posted it to YouTube and other music sites, indicating that he had wished all sales proceeds to go to the Human Rights Campaign charity.
-Through Twitter and other social media services within the day of posting, Lady Gaga and her staff realized the artist had never heard the song herself and quickly gave permission for Yankovic to use the song, saying Gaga was "a huge 'Weird Al' fan".
+Through Twitter and other social websites within the day of posting, Lady Gaga and her staff realized she had never heard the song herself and quickly gave permission for Yankovic to use the song, saying Gaga was "a huge 'Weird Al' fan".
 Yankovic was able to set the date of Alpocalypses release by the end of that day, and claimed that "Twitter saved my album" based on the rapid turnaround by his fans and Lady Gaga.